A simple mental checklist to keep conversations flowing and build trust before pitching an idea.

 Once you have built a good connection, it's time to share a meaningful message.

 This could be about your services, your ideas, or even just setting up the next meeting.
-At this point, people are more likely to listen and engage with your message because people feels comfortable with the easy check-in conversation.
+At this point, people are more likely to listen and engage with your message because people feel more comfortable after an easy, low-pressure exchange.

 Tips for Using the FORM Technique